MasashiHino/masashihino.github.io/_pages/about.md

 ---
 I am currently a Ph.D. candidate at the Ohio State University.

-I will join Hitotsubashi University as an Assistant Professor in 2021 Spring.
+I will join Hitotsubashi University as an Assistant Professor (講師 in Japanese) in 2021 Spring.

 Research Interests: